 Travel by roads, especially at night, is dangerous because of poor road conditions, wandering livestock and the risk of crime.
 Driving standards, and vehicle and road maintenance are generally poor.
 Streets are crowded in major cities and road rules are routinely ignored.
 Serious injuries from road accidents occur daily in Cambodia.
 Motorcycle and coach/bus travel have particularly high accident rates.
 Large crowds can form quickly after road accidents and the occupants of the vehicle are at risk of becoming victims of extortion.

 Speed limits in Cambodia restrict motorcycle drivers to 30km per hour in towns and 60km per hour on the outskirts.
 Other vehicle drivers are restricted to 40km per hour in towns and 80km per hour outside.
 You must wear a helmet when riding a motorcycle.

-In January 2016, police announced a ticket system to replace payment of on-the-spot fines for traffic infringements.
 If you're issued a ticket, you'll need to pay the fine at a payment centre within 30 days.
 Always ask for a receipt.

 - Learn about Cambodian traffic laws before driving.

 - Drive defensively and according to road conditions.